Hibou57/ats2-gtksourceview-language-support/README.md

 ### Installing the language definition

-This will provide syntax colourization in *GtkSourceView* based editors.
+This will provide syntax colourization in *GtkSourceView* based editors (ex.
+Gedit or Medit or Anjuta, are exemples of such).

-  * Close any opened *GtkSourceView* based editor (ex.
-Gedit or Medit or Anjuta, are exemples of such)
+  * Close any opened *GtkSourceView* based editor.
   * Check the directory `$HOME/.local/share/gtksourceview-3.0/language-specs/`
     exists.
 If it don't, create it.
 Copy the file `ats.lang` into your `$HOME/.local/share/gtksourceview-3.0/language-specs/`.